 Statement of the problem, why it is important

 Existing oceanographic sensors are limited in their capability to quantify and categorize the biological components of marine ecosystems.
 Many organisms and important features are detected only by visual imagery.
 Examples include the abundance of zooplankton including jellyfish, the characteristics of the seafloor, and the detection and quantification of benthic organisms.
 The CANON 2010 experiment provides an example of our dilemma.
 We know from ship observations that jellyfish were in great abundance in the experiment domain in October 2010, yet there are no in situ measurements of these organisms.
-Our goal is to ensure that future field activities will have a option capable of filling this critical observational hole.
+Our goal is to ensure that future field activities will have an option capable of filling this critical observational hole.

 MBARI and other institutions have many novel platforms capable of generating scientifically interesting imagery.
-These include the AUV cameras, Eye-in-the-Sea, ROV cameras, SCPI (under development), LISST-HOLO, and other plankton imaging systems like the VPR.
-Our current bottleneck in transforming the product images into useful numerical datasets is the ability to interpret imagery.
+These include the AUV cameras, Eye-in-the-Sea, ROV cameras, SCPI (under development), LISST-HOLO, and other plankton imaging systems like the Video Plankton Recorder (VPR).
+Our current bottleneck in transforming the product images into useful quantitative and qualitative datasets is the ability to interpret imagery.
 This is a labor-intensive problem requiring a great amount of time from expert viewers.
 Computer recognition systems can begin to assist in extracting useful portions of an image, and in providing rough categorization, but even the most sophisticated automated system has trouble out-performing a competent human observer.

 With this project, we aim to develop an interface and system that will engage citizen scientists in analyzing marine imagery.
 The resultant data set will have large scientific and societal pay-offs by allowing us to do quantitative studies of important and overlooked dynamics of ocean habitats, and by educating and inspiring the public to appreciate the ocean.
 The infrastructure will also provide an inexpensive and scalable way for other researchers to perform analyses on their own data sets.